c0vo/c0vo/README.md

 ### About Me :

-- :computer: Currently studying Infocomm Security Management.
+- :computer: Currently a full time Computer Science student with an interest in cybersecurity!
 - :triangular_flag_on_post: I enjoy participating in Capture The Flag (CTF) Competitions.

 ---